 Web Server Content Caching

-Caching your site’s static content, which is content that doesn’t change that often, is a great way to make the delivery of site content to people faster.
+Caching your site’s static content — content that doesn’t change that often — is a great way to speed up the delivery of site content to people.

-If your web server stores static content in its active memory, any request to see that content by site visitors is delivered instantly, eliminating the need for the site visitor’s browser to rearrange that content into readable form.
+If your web server stores static content in its active memory, any request to see that content by site visitors is delivered far more quickly since it does not need to be loaded from a hard drive. .

 Web Server Configuration

-Some require specific operating systems to run on, and some can run on any operating system, though the popular ones are still Linux and Windows.
+Several types of web servers are available to store your site’s data.
+Some require specific operating systems, and some can run on any operating system, though some popular ones are Windows and Ubuntu.

 - Rewrite request details before sending them to secondary applications